Upcoming Workshops for Spring 2017

 This does not count as a professional EDU workshop.

-Molloy College hosted a 2014 Early Childhood conference entitled, Young Children and the Arts, sponsored by the Division of Education.
+Molloy University hosted a 2014 Early Childhood conference entitled, Young Children and the Arts, sponsored by the Division of Education.
 The conference took place on Friday, April 11, in the Madison Theatre.

 The focus of this fourth annual early childhood conference was on young children and the arts as an integral part of healthy development, a window to learn about the world around them and a vehicle for creativity, expression and healing.
 This annual event brings together students, educators, discipline experts and the general public to share information and resources on topics related to working with young children.